Wingham Blending Board/Carding Board

 Take the pair of dowels and roll off the fibres to make a ready to spin rollag.

 It is a similar method to blending on a drum carder but a more portable unit.

 It can also be used for the carding preparation of fibres it can be set up clamped to a table and using a standard hand carder, fibres can be prepared on the board.
 This is the old style of carding from the time when card cloth was first developed.
 It was known as a stock card.
 You may sometimes see old illustrations of them in use with the carder board attached to the end of a bench.

 Table clamps and take off dowels are provided.

 Built from 5/8th thick plywood to give a solid flat surface.

 Three position keel support brace

 Carding area 12 x 12 inches 30cm x 30cm)

 Weight 2.8 kilo

-If you are considering building your own board we supply the card cloth for an 8 inch wide model.
+If you are considering building your own board we supply the card cloth for an 8 inch and 12 inch wide models.
 Have a look at our drum card cloth.